Code: Blue: Fictional team history

-Feeling that conventional police tactics and SWAT teams were ineffective against some superhuman criminals, Lieutenant Stone proposed a program to train and equip dedicated police officers to specifically deal with those types of menaces.
-Dubbed Code: Blue, their first assignment was to take down the Wrecking Crew.
-Surrounded by police while holding a hostage, the Wrecker attempted to use his newfound skill with Asgardian magic to find the rock troll Ulik, but his inexperience gave Code: Blue enough time to secure positions around the building and attack.
-The organized strike enabled the officers to free the hostage while slowing the Wrecking Crew down.
+Feeling that conventional police tactics and SWAT teams are ineffective against superhuman criminals, Lieutenant Stone proposes a program to create a specialized unit.
+Dubbed Code: Blue, the group's first assignment is to take down the Wrecking Crew.
+Surrounded by police while holding a hostage, Wrecker attempts to find the rock troll Ulik, but his inexperience gave Code: Blue enough time to secure positions around the building and attack.
+The organized strike enables the officers to free the hostage while slowing the Wrecking Crew down.
 Eventually, the Wrecker used his crowbar to teleport his allies away leaving Code: Blue to score their first mission as a win.

-Code: Blue later traveled to Asgard itself with the help of Eric Masterson to aid in repelling an invasion.

-Later, Code: Blue participates in sending well-meaning doubles of Earth heroes back to their home dimensions.
+Code: Blue participates in sending well-meaning doubles of Earth heroes back to their home dimensions.
 The visitors had been taking a manner of vacation in Code: Blue's reality, at times pretending to be the heroes in question.

 During the "Fear Itself" storyline, Code Blue establishes an internet presence as they send out valuable information after a supervillain breakout.

-During the "Infinity Countdown" storyline, Code Blue recruits a new member named Chris Powell who has the superhero identity of Darkhawk.
+During the "Infinity Countdown" storyline, Code Blue recruits a new member named Chris Powell (also known as Darkhawk).